 Most of the information came from the life work of Alfred Wiederhold.
 The text within his 12 volumes was professionnaly scanned, and Gio scanned the associated charts.
 Two versions of the scanned books will be included in the Sources section on this site: the orignal scans and annotated versions, explaining many linkages and cross references.

-The map shows an oval where early Wiederholds lived
+The map shows an oval where the earliest Wiederholds lived

 The earliest comprehensive information I found are the Warburger Stammtafeln (Ancestor Records from Warburg), published in 1986 by the Westfälische Gesellschaft für Genealogie und Familienkunde (Westphalian Society for Genealogy and Family Research).
 There are two parts: a 191-page book describing individual families and a volume with 294 diagrams.
 Pages 161-166 of the book and diagrams 285 and 286 are devoted to Wedderhold and Wiederhold.
 Those eight pages were scanned and are available here.
 The diagrams (will) also appear in Sources section, with my annotations.
 Many more pages of the Warburger Stammtafeln were used to trace spouses, in-laws, and their children for prior generations.
 Alfred had some related information in his charts, but the full Warburg document was not available to him.